OCA/social/mail_company_aware_sender/readme/CONFIGURE.rst

 On the company you can also set whether email from should include the name of the sender or not.
 This will only affect emails that are modified to use the company address.

+For particular users/partners there can be an opt-out for using company aware emails.
+This can be configured right under the email field in the partner form.